I remember back when I was looking to buy my first electric guitar.

 Disadvantages Of Single-Coils

 The biggest disadvantage is the noise that they make.
 You can’t ever get rid of that hum.
 Sure, you can use noise suppressors, but these will only handle the hum while you’re not playing.
+And the hum can come from the guitar amp, too, even when the guitar is not plugged into it.

 Even the “noiseless” single-coil pickup models aren’t exactly noiseless.
 They still produce some hum.
 The problem is that the single-coil pickup design results in it functioning like an antenna and, as such, it picks up electric interference.